-Here are the most important rules to know for flying a drone in Bangladesh.
+Here are the most important rules for flying a drone in Bangladesh.

 - Any person conducting such operations shall be responsible for conducting a safe operation and shall not pose a risk to aviation safety.

-- Any person operating a RPAS shall not operate in such a reckless or negligent manner so as to endanger or likely to endanger the life or property of any other person.
+- Any person operating an RPAS shall not operate in such a reckless or negligent manner to endanger or likely endanger the life or property of any other person.

-- Any person conducting such operations shall be of minimum of 18 years of age.
+- Any person conducting such operations shall be of a minimum of 18 years of age.

-- Any person conducting such operations shall subscribe for appropriate liabilityinsurance covering risks of injury or damage to public and/or property.
+- Any person conducting such operations shall subscribe to appropriate liability insurance covering risks of injury or damage to public and/or property.

-- The pilot operating such devices shall not operate the controls o f a RP AS i f there are reason/reasons to believe that the pilot is suffering or likely to suffer from fatigue, or suffering from any other condition which would render him/her unfit to perform his/her duties.
+- The pilot operating such devices shall not operate the controls of an RPAS if there are reason/reasons to believe that the pilot is suffering or likely to suffer from fatigue or suffering from any other condition which would render him/her unfit to perform his/her duties.

-- The pilot operating shall not operate a RP AS within eight (8) hours after consuming an alcoholic beverage or while under the influence of alcohol or while using any drug that impairs the judgment to the extent that the safety of the operation is endangered in any way.
-Impairment from drugs could include illicit drugs or prescription and over the counter medication.
+- The pilot operating shall not operate an RPAS within eight (8) hours after consuming an alcoholic beverage while under the influence of alcohol or while using any drug that impairs the judgment to the extent that the safety of the operation is endangered in any way.
+Impairment from drugs could include illicit drugs or prescription and over-the-counter medication.

-- Any person conducting operations shall be familiar with the relevant aeronautical information that is appropriate to the intended flight, before commencing a flight.
+- Before commencing a flight, any person conducting operations shall be familiar with the relevant aeronautical information appropriate to the intended flight.

-- Any person conducting operations shall obtain permission from the owner(s) ofthe property on which a RP AS intends to take-off/launch from and/or land/recover on.
+- Any person conducting operations shall obtain permission from the owner(s) of the property on which an RPAS intends to take off/launch from and/or land/recover.

-- Any person conducting operations shall, prior to commencing operations, perform a site survey to assess the suitability of each location and confirm that safeoperations can be conducted.
+- Before commencing operations, any person conducting operations shall perform a site survey to assess the suitability of each location and confirm that safe operations can be conducted.
 Typical elements that should be assessed would include, but are not limited to:

-- Other aircraft operations (e.g. proximity of aerodromes including heliportsand seaplane bases, or other operating sites);
+- Other aircraft operations (e.g., the proximity of aerodromes including heliports and seaplane bases, or other operating sites);

 - Hazards associated with nearby industrial sites;